mattermost/mattermost-developer-documentation/site/content/internal/gitlab-omnibus.md

 weight: 130
 ---

-GitLab's Omnibus package bundles Mattermost TE as an optional feature that can be enabled during installation.
+GitLab's Omnibus package bundles Mattermost Team Edition (TE) as an optional feature that can be enabled during installation.
 While GitLab maintains most of this integration, we send them new versions of Mattermost and occasionally assist with support on issues that relate to Mattermost.

 For every monthly GitLab release, we submit a merge request (MR) to [GitLab's repository](https://gitlab.com/gitlab-org/omnibus-gitlab/) to update the embedded version of Mattermost.
 GitLab releases in the middle of the month, so we'll generally submit the newest version of Mattermost to them at the start of the month to give time for the review process to happen.